UModeler/UModeler.github.io/_sources/ElementGroup.rst.txt

 .. figure:: /images/UModeler_ImprovedSelectOnlyVisibleFlag.gif

 Distance
  How distant the selected elements move.
-This is only available as translation gizmo is enabled.
+This is only available as the move gizmo is enabled.

 Snap To Polygon
  An edge is snapped to a close polygon within a specific distance.
-This is only available as the edge is being translated.
+This is only available as the edge is being moved.

 Snap To Vertex
  A vertex is snapped to the other close vertex within a specific distance.
-This is only available as the vertex is being translated.
+This is only available as the vertex is being moved.

 Move To Cursor